 Wildlife Loop Road

 Custer State Park’s lush grasslands and rugged mountains are home to pronghorn, white-tailed and mule deer, bison, big horn sheep, prairie dogs, coyote, hawks, and oodles of other birds.
-If you’re especially lucky, you may even catch a glimpse of a mountain lion, elk, mountain goat, or eagle!
-And Wildlife Loop Road is a likely place to find them.
+If you’re especially lucky, you might even catch a glimpse of a mountain lion, elk, mountain goat, or eagle!
+And Wildlife Loop Road is an excellent place to find them.

 Open 24-hours a day, Wildlife Loop winds for 18 miles through grasslands and pine-covered hills.
-And, while wildlife are more active in the early morning and evening hours, animals can be spotted anytime.
+And, while wildlife are more active in the early morning and evening hours, animals can be spotted anytime of the day.
 So take the drive at your leisure, but be especially careful at night.

-If you’re hoping to see some of the park’s 1,450 bison, start at the Visitor Center for the latest sightings.
+If you’re hoping to see some of the park’s 1,450 bison, ask about the latest sightings at the Visitor Center.
 They’ll update you on the location of the bison herds, but males can be seen alone or in small groups almost anywhere in the park.

 Needles Highway ends at Sylvan Lake, the “crown jewel” of Custer State Park.
-Here you’ll find a trail around the lake, picnic tables, kayak, canoe, paddle boat, and stand-up paddle board rentals, a beach for the kids, and trailheads to some more difficult hikes.
+Here you’ll find a trail around the lake, picnic tables, kayak, canoe, paddle boat, and paddle board rentals, a beach for the kids, and several trailheads.
 There’s also a general store with a walk-up snack bar and ice cream.